Dance competition back on for Paramount - The Tribune

 Event was canceled in March 2020 due to COVID-19

-ASHLAND, KENTUCKY — One year after, the Dance Masters Performing Arts Competition and Workshop was canceled due to the national, state, and local shut-downs, the Dance Masters of the Bluegrass reclaims its time on the Paramount Arts Center stage.
+ASHLAND, KENTUCKY — One year after the Dance Masters Performing Arts Competition and Workshop was canceled due to the national, state, and local shut-downs, the Dance Masters of the Bluegrass reclaims its time on the Paramount Arts Center stage.

 The DMB PAC takes to the stage of the local arts center from Friday, March 19 to Sunday, March 21.
 The event planned and offered to its membership each year is an all-volunteer effort from scheduling, to hosting, to tabulation, the members of the Bluegrass Chapter of the Dance Masters of America work tirelessly each dance season to bring this experience to their students.